-- 4.1.1 In the Reporting Period, construction noise quality monitoring was performed at monitoring location N1, N2a, N3a and N4.
-The noise quality monitoring schedule is presented in Appendix F. - 4.1.2 Valid calibration certificates of monitoring equipment is shown in Appendix G and the construction noise monitoring results are summarized in the following sub-sections.
+- 4.1.1 In the Reporting Period, construction noise monitoring was performed at monitoring location N1, N2a, N3a and N4.
+No construction work was carried out during restricted hours in the reporting period, therefore no additional noise monitoring during restricted hours was performed.
+The noise monitoring schedule is presented in Appendix F. - 4.1.2 Valid calibration certificates of monitoring equipment are shown in Appendix G and the construction noise monitoring results are summarized in the following sub-sections.